Semi-local string comparison: algorithmic techniques and applications

+Using our techniques, the window LIS problem on a permutation string $a$ of size $n$ can be solved as follows.
+Consider a subset of $2w$-windows in $a$, overlapping over prefixes and suffixes of length $w$: $a\ang{0:2w}$, $a\ang{w:3w}$, $a\ang{2w:4w}$, \ldots First, we run \algref{alg-perm} (seaweed doubling) on each of these $2w$-windows $a'$ against the identity permutation string $\id$, obtaining the semi-local seaweed matrix $\rP_{a',\id}$.
+Then, we perform $2w-1$ string-substring LCS score queries for every $w$-window of $a'$ against $\id$.
+This can be done efficiently as a diagonal batch query via \thref{th-query-inc}.
+Every $w$-window of $a$ is a substring in some string $a'$ among the considered subset of overlapping $2w$-windows, hence we have obtained the full solution to the window LIS problem.
+The overall running time is dominated by the calls to \algref{alg-perm}, which run in combined time $O(\frac{2n}{w} \cdot w \log^2 w) = O(n \log^2 w)$.

-\mysection{Cyclic LCS between permutations} The cyclic LCS problem has been defined in \secref{s-cyclic}.
-Given permutation strings $a$, $b$ of length $n$, the cyclic LCS problem on $a$, $b$ is equivalent to the LIS problem on a circular string.
+The cyclic LCS problem has been defined in \secref{s-cyclic}.
+The cyclic LCS problem on a pair of permutation strings is equivalent to the \emph{cyclic LIS problem}, which asks for the maximum LIS score across all cyclic shifts of the input string.

-This problem has been considered by Albert et al.\ \cite{Albert+:07}, who gave a Monte Carlo randomised algorithm, running in time $O(n^{1.5} \log n)$ with small error probability.
+The cyclic LIS problem has been considered by Albert et al.\ \cite{Albert+:07}, who gave a Monte Carlo randomised algorithm, running in time $O(n^{1.5} \log n)$ with small error probability.
+Deorowicz \cite{Deorowicz:09} observed that \cite{Albert+:07} also provides a deterministic algorithm for cyclic LIS, running in time $O(n \lambda \log n)$, and gave an improved algorithm running in time $O\bigpa{\min(n\lambda, n \log n + \lambda^3 \log n)}$.

-We now give a new algorithm for cyclic LCS between permutations, that improves on the above algorithm both in running time, and by being deterministic.
-First, we call \algref{alg-perm}, obtaining the semi-local seaweed matrix $P_{a,b}$.
-Then, we run the algorithm of \crref{cr-score-mmult} on matrix $P_{a,b}$ against itself, obtaining the semi-local seaweed matrix $P_{aa,b}$.
+We now give a simple algorithm for the cyclic LIS problem, similar to the cyclic LCS algorithm given in \secref{s-cyclic}, but based on the semi-local LCS problem for permutation strings.
+First, we run \algref{alg-perm} (semi-local LCS between permutation strings), obtaining the semi-local seaweed matrix $\rP_{a,b}$.
+Then, we run the algorithm of \thref{th-comp-mmult-comp} on matrix $\rP_{a,b}$ against itself, obtaining the semi-local seaweed matrix $\rP_{aa,b}$.
 Finally, we perform $n$ substring-string LCS queries for every substring of $aa$ of length $n$ against string $b$.
 The overall running time is dominated by the call to \algref{alg-perm}, which runs in time $O(n \log^2 n)$.

-A version of the cyclic LCS problem between permutations, parameterised by the output LCS length $l$, has also been considered by Albert et al.\ \cite{Albert+:07}, who gave an algorithm running in time $O(nl \log n)$.
-This was improved upon by Deorowicz \cite{Deorowicz:09}, who gave an algorithm running in time $O\bigpa{\min(nl, n \log n + l^3 \log n)}$.
-Our algorithm described above improves on the algorithm of \cite{Deorowicz:09}, unless $l = o\bigpa{(n \log n)^{1/3}}$.
+The resulting algorithm for the cyclic LIS problem improves on existing algorithms both in running time, and by being deterministic.
+In particular, our algorithm is faster than the algorithm of \cite{Deorowicz:09}, unless $l = o\bigpa{(n \log n)^{1/3}}$.